joeyh2/sentiment-technical-analysis/README.md

 ## Notes on Execution

-> We realized that we were limited by our resources to preform to merge a dataframe of technical indicators and news sentiment.
-The issue was the news api could only take in a month worth of data, but we were hoping to train on more.
+> We realized that we were limited by our resources to preform a merge on the dataframes of technical indicators and news sentiment.
+The issue was the news api could only take in a month's worth of data, but we were hoping to train on more.
 To solve this issue, we switched directions to utilize google trends over news sentiment.
 We preformed a google trends search, of 3 trends relevant to the stock of interest, as we felt this could also reflect the current sentiment of the stock.

 ## Technical Analyses Script: